 Besides, a person’s freedom is derived, to a degree, from his/her income, obviously a necessary prerequisite for most people’s savings.
 When the latter are taxed away, so is the former.

 This confiscation inhibits one’s ability, for example, to prudently take leave from work for the first couple years of a child’s life.
-It creates a needless obstacle to someone like my uncle, who may want to change course at some point (from the health care industry to independent farming, in his case).
+It creates a needless obstacle to someone like my uncle, who may want or need to change course at some point (from the health care industry to independent farming, in his case).